 Known as Longshanks, because he was so tall, Edward’s ambition was to rule Scotland directly, without the inconvenience of another monarch.
 He had bullied them into accepting his feudal superiority.
 His attacks had included the shocking and bloody massacre of all the women and children of Berwick.
 Now Scotland was defeated.
 They had no monarch but Edward I. John Balliol was eventually freed and allowed to live the rest of his days in French exile.
 He would never return to free his people.
 Scotland needed a hero.

-Like his son William, Sir Malcolm Wallace was not one to submit.
+Like his son William would prove to the nation in years to come, it is fair to say that Sir Malcolm Wallace was not one to submit.

 In 1291 Edward had insisted all Scottish noblemen must add their seal to the infamous ‘Ragman Rolls’ as a mark of allegiance to the Crown.
 Sir Malcolm Wallace couldn’t bring himself to do it.
 When his brother-in-law, Sir Reginald De Crauford, who was acting as administrator of the rolls, noticed his brother-in-law’s seal was missing, this was the cue to disappear for a while.

 Sir Malcolm, with his eldest son, escaped to Lennox to hide from persecution from the English; meanwhile William’s mother took William and his younger brother to stay with Sir Reginald, who was not about to deny his sister refuge, even if her husband chose to run.